mattparisien/eyes-ears-laravel/content/collections/posts/earth-sessions-sf.md

       -
         type: paragraph
         attrs:
-          textAlign: start
+          textAlign: left
           class: null
         content:
           -
             type: text
             text: 'A decision as monumental as this one will radically change how we talk to and support those around us.
 We must be willing to listen, to have honest discussions, and to speak up.
 Staying silent perpetuates the stigma around topics like abortion, infant loss, sexual assault, reproductive health and bodily autonomy.
-Did you know…'
+Did you know...'
       -
         type: bulletList
         attrs: